Frequently asked questions about volunteering in aquaticsMarch 3, 2019

 - How much time and commitment would volunteering involve?

-This depends on the role and the amount of time you can give, but even the smallest of contributions can really make a difference.
-Some volunteering tasks may require regular hours each week and some only a few each month; some commitments may be ongoing, whereas some roles may be for a specific one-off event.
+Even the smallest of contributions can really make a difference.
+Some volunteering tasks may require regular hours each week, some only a few each month, some roles may be for a specific one-off event.
+Really the amount of time and commitment depends on what you fancy doing and how much time you would like to give.

 - What skills will I need?